charasyn/Information/Project/README.md

 ## 💺 Project Teams

-You are to form a team of two to four (preferably three) people to design, implement, document and deliver a two-part software product.
+You are to form a team of two to four (preferably four) people to design, implement, document and deliver a two-part software product.
 All phases should follow the eXtreme Programming philosophy as much as it applies - in particular,

 - continuously maintained test suites as requirements and quality control
 - pair programming of all code